Mentoring Frequently Asked Questions

 Government Relations Committee (GRC) – Research, correlate, and disseminate information related to legislative process and policy at the federal, state, and local levels as it relates to the WorkAbility I program.

-Mentor – Provide/facilitate mentor-based trainings within local region.
-Offer support, collaborate with regional teams, assist in the special conditions process, and provide responses to frequently asked questions.
+Mentor – Provide/facilitate mentor-based trainings within their local region.
+Offer support, collaborate with regional teams, assist in the conditional status technical assistance process, and provide responses to frequently asked questions.

 State and Regional Training (SRT) – Facilitate quality professional development and training opportunities to all key stakeholders of the WAI program.